Mediterranean Gluten Free Tomato Tart with Whole Grain Gluten Free Crust

 With the competition heating up, Maggy and I worked feverishly, tasting each component of our tomato tarts.
 A little salt here, a smidge more vinegar there.
 I kept my eye on her making sure she wasn’t bribing the judge when I turned my back.
 I mean, I wouldn’t put anything past her.
 She may be adorable, but that girl is one fierce competitor.
 Luckily Becky was monitoring both of us- who can say whether I may have winked once or twice at our friendly judge, Mike, if she hadn’t been keeping tabs.

-Maggy’s tart crust was blind baking and the smell of butter wafted its golden scent from the oven.
-Sealing the empty shell with an egg wash prevented the dreaded soggy bottom and readied the crust for a glorious creamy chevre interior.
+Maggy’s tart crust was blind baking and the butter wafted its golden scent from the oven.
+Sealing the empty shell with an egg wash prevented the dreaded soggy bottom and readied the crust for a glorious creamy chèvre interior.
 When I snuck a taste of the muffaletta tapenade Maggy created for the base of her tart, I started to get a little nervous.
 Big and flavorful, it was salty, crunchy, lemony, and bursting with garlicky goodness, I just wanted to stick my face in the bowl and eat it.

 When we sat down to eat, I bit into Maggy’s creamy cheesy tart then tasted my light and easy tomato galette.
 They couldn’t be more different.
 Our judge had his work cut out for him.
 Becky stayed mum on her favorite while Mike hemmed and hawed.
 He called Maggy’s the tart he’d like to eat every day and mine the tomatotier tomato tart.
 Too nice to declare a winner, Mike asked for more criteria.
 Finally Becky’s husband Josh stepped in.
 Since he didn’t know who made which tart, he had no problem choosing the goat cheese and tomato tart a winner.
 Crushed!

-- For Spelt Pastry
+- For Gluten Free Whole Grain Pastry Dough

 - 6 oz butter sliced thinly